bitcoindevkit/bitcoindevkit.org/docs/tutorials/Bitcoin_Core_RPC_Demo.md

 }
 ```

-The above code segment is mostly straight forward.
+The above code segment is mostly straightforward.
 The only new thing added is `wallet.build_tx()` which returns a `TxBuilder`.
 BDK allows us to have very fine grained control of cooking up transactions.
 Almost everything that is possible to do with a Bitcoin transaction can be done in BDK.
 Here we have a very simple vanilla transaction with no added magic.
 To get full list of capabilities that `TxBuilder` supports scour its implementation [here](https://github.com/bitcoindevkit/bdk/blob/38d1d0b0e29d38cd370c740d798d96a3c9fcaa1f/src/wallet/tx_builder.rs#L123-L153).

 Finally to step through what we did above:
  - We asked core wallet to send 10 BTC to bdk wallet address.